Table of Contents

 Physical Barriers as Determinants of Migration Routes

-Physical barriers—whether constructed walls, natural features like rivers, or a combination of both—profoundly shape displacement patterns.
+Physical barriers—whether constructed walls and fences or natural features like rivers, seas, deserts, and mountain ranges—profoundly influence displacement patterns.
 Their primary effect is to channel movement into specific corridors, often with severe humanitarian costs.
-Barriers can also create bottle-necks, where large numbers of people gather at crossing points, leading to congestion, tension, and outbreaks of violence.
-While some barriers are built to deter irregular migration, they often fail to stop movement entirely; instead, they reroute it into more dangerous pathways.
+These barriers frequently create bottlenecks where large numbers of people gather at crossing points, resulting in congestion, tension, and outbreaks of violence.
+While some barriers are built to deter irregular migration, many fail to stop movement entirely; instead, they reroute flows into more dangerous and less regulated pathways.

 Walls and Fences: Limited Effectiveness, High Human Cost